 However, it wasn't until I worked on SBS's online documentary Immigration Nation in 2010 that I really considered a career with food - specifically, food media.
 I researched and wrote stories on a number of prominent people in the Melbourne food industry - meaning I got to spend a lot of time 'on location'.
 I spent days at Dur-e Dara's Nudel Bar, talking to her about her life and her time working with Stephanie Alexander.
 Best of all, Dur-e never let me leave hungry.

 I got to meet and work with the children, grandchildren and great-grandchildren of Vittorio and Giuseppina De Bortoli: the prominent Italian family that have owned and operated De Bortoli Wines since 1928.
 We attended the family's annual Brick, Stick and Straw salami-making day in 2010.
 It was a beautiful, crisp heartwarming autumn day in the Yarra Valley vineyards; we filmed an interview with Leanne De Bortoli and her two daughters, backdropped against acres of vines.
 I thought to myself: I could get used to this.

 So I started fig and walnut.
 I enrolled and graduated from pastry school.
 I started a Masters of Food Studies, majoring in Food Writing.
-I am still working at the council, teaching cooking classes to adults with disabilities.
-It is marvellously rewarding work, and instead of a 9 - 5 desk job I now fill my time with little morsels; I teach, I write, I photograph, I research, I cook, and most importantly, I eat.
+Instead of a 9 - 5 desk job I now fill my time with little morsels; I teach, I write, I photograph, I research, I cook, and most importantly, I eat.